 Reserved only for special editions, over the years, the 5-nine purity was used a few times, including the unveiling of a 100-kilogram gold coin at that purity level, measuring 50 centimeters in diameter and being 3 centimeters thick, with a face value of $1 million.
 Later recognized by Guinness World Records to be the world’s largest gold coin, the coin was initially a promotional product for the Mint, but at the end, there were five confirmed orders from interested investors, each sold between $2.5 to $3 million.

 The 4 nines fine Canadian gold coins are available in 5 weights from one-twentieth of an ounce, one-tenth ounce, one-quarter ounce, one-half ounce, to one troy ounce.
 The gold used is exclusively from Canadian mines.

 At 99.99% level, there is virtually no base metal in the gold content.
 Note, however, that a 100% pure gold is not possible.
-An absolute purity in gold extraction and refining can be achieved only asymptotically.
 The 4-nine Gold Maple Leaf bullion coins are all struck with their weight, gold purity level, and the hallmark of the Royal Canadian Mint, which guarantees the stated amount of .9999 find gold.

 Although categorized as non-circulating coins, the Gold Maple Leaf bullion coins have legal tender status in Canada.
 The corresponding face values of these coins are $1, $5, $10, $20, and $50.
 A fifteenth-ounce coin in $2 face value was issued only for one year without success and is no longer in production.